Humax MX7 Review

 Humax MX7 vs Zaptec Go 2

 Both are V2G-ready home chargers at a similar price range.
-The Zaptec Go 2 adds subscription-free 4G built in and a MID-approved energy meter — a meaningful advantage for buyers making business mileage claims or working in Wi-Fi dead zones.
-The Humax MX7 adds RFID access control (with two tags included), interchangeable fascia plates, a London Design Award, and availability in tethered as well as untethered configurations.
+The Zaptec Go 2 adds subscription-free 4G built in and a MID-approved energy meter, a meaningful advantage for buyers making business mileage claims or working in Wi-Fi dead zones.
+The Humax MX7 adds RFID access control (with two cards included), interchangeable fascia panels, a London Design Award, and availability in tethered as well as untethered configurations.

-If MID metering or 4G connectivity are the priority, the Zaptec has the edge.
+If MID metering or built-in 4G are the priority, the Zaptec has the edge.
 If RFID access, design recognition, and tethered cable convenience matter more, the Humax is the stronger buy.

 Humax MX7 vs Ohme Home Pro